 Acrobat users, using Deep Exploration to get their objects into pdf will have the same Export Dialog as in 3D Toolkit, and maybe some more possibilities for optimisations, but at this moment I can't go more deeply into that, because I don't have Deep Exploration yet to figure out.

-Finally you can reduce the file size additionally by
+Finally you can reduce the file size additionally by using the pdf optimizer for saving your pdf.

 No comments: